-The wrapping paper has 6 red and gold designs – Yin & Yang, Rooster, Water Lily, Fu symbol, Four Blessings Symbol, and a hand fan.
+The wrapping paper has 6 red and gold designs – Yin & Yang, Dog, Water Lily, Fu symbol, Four Blessings Symbol, and a hand fan.
 I’ve also made them in four different sizes because I like to give options!
 The standard/regular A4 (UK) and 8.5 x 11″ (US) sizes, plus A3 and 12 x 12″.

 I have made them borderless in the printable document, but your printer may automatically add a border.
 Experiment with the settings on your printer first.
 Maybe print in low quality greyscale first, to save on coloured ink.